-In fiscal 2014, the Company reported record results for net sales, net income, diluted earnings per share, and cash flow from operations.
-Fiscal 2014 diluted earnings per share increased 37% over the prior year while adjusted diluted earnings per share increased 20% over the prior year.
+In fiscal 2015, the Company reported record results for net sales, net income, diluted earnings per share, and cash flow from operations.
+Fiscal 2015 diluted earnings per share increased 26% over the prior year while adjusted diluted earnings per share increased 36% over the prior year.1

-&lt;sup>1 Fiscal 2014 adjusted diluted earnings per share excludes partial recoveries of losses incurred in the prior fiscal year pertaining to the fraud at a freight payment and audit service firm formerly retained by the Company, while fiscal 2013 adjusted diluted earnings per share excludes special charges for streamlining activities, temporary manufacturing inefficiencies, and losses associated with the fraud at the freight payment and audit service firm formerly retained by the Company.
-See page 23 of our Annual Report on Form 10-K for fiscal 2014 for a reconciliation of adjusted diluted earnings per share for fiscal 2014 and 2013.
+Fiscal 2015 adjusted diluted earnings per share excludes special charges related to streamlining activities, acquisition-related professional fees, and a net loss associated with financial instruments to hedge the foreign currency exposure related to the acquisition of Canadian-based Distech Controls, Inc., while fiscal 2014 adjusted diluted earnings per share excludes partial recoveries of losses incurred in the prior fiscal year pertaining to the fraud at a freight payment and audit service firm formerly retained by the Company.
+See page 23 of our Annual Report on Form 10-K for fiscal 2015 for a reconciliation of adjusted diluted earnings per share to diluted earnings per share for fiscal 2015 and 2014.

-At August 31, 2014, the 1, 3, and 5-year annualized total returns on the Company's common stock exceeded that of each of its respective benchmark indexes as noted in the following table:
+At August 31, 2015, the 1, 3, and 5-year annualized total returns on the Company's common stock exceeded that of each of its respective benchmark indexes as noted in the following table:

-Annualized Total Returns 1-Year 3-Years 5-Years Acuity Brands, Inc 46% 40% 32% Dow Jones U.S. Electrical Components & Equipment Index 25% 25% 20% Dow Jones U.S. Building Materials & Fixtures Index 25% 33% 22% Standard & Poor's MidCap 400 Index 23% 20% 19%
+Annual Annualized Total Returns 1-Year 3-Years 5-Years Acuity Brands, Inc. 58% 46% 39% Dow Jones U.S. Electrical Components & Equipment Index (10)% 12% 17% Dow Jones U.S. Building Materials & Fixtures Index 15% 22% 25% Standard & Poor's MidCap 400 Index 0% 15% 16%

-Based on this comprehensive performance assessment, combined with a review of the economic environment and competitive landscape, the Compensation Committee made the following key compensation decisions for our named executive officers for fiscal 2014:
+Based on this comprehensive performance assessment, combined with a review of the economic environment and competitive landscape, the Compensation Committee made the following key compensation decisions for our named executive officers for fiscal 2015: